VabLab/Quantile-Regression-A-Primer-for-Epidemiologists/README.md

 - `Graphics.R`: R code for creating graphics used throughout the paper.
 - `Cited Papers`: A folder containing PDF versions of most of the cited papers.

 Note that no datasets will be made available on this repository due to data usage restrictions.
-Data can be accessed through the Health and Retirement Study (HRS) public and sensitive survey files.
+Data can be accessed through the Health and Retirement Study (HRS) public survey files.

 # Contact Information